-The can be done in two ways, you can either set this on server side or you can set this on client side.
+This can be done in two ways: you can either set this on the server side or on the client side.
 Let’s check both ways.

 Definition